 This family-focused Christmas celebration takes place on Boyette Family Farms, which can be easily reached from North Carolina towns like Raleigh, Apex, and Cary.

-Their 2023 visitors are welcome on the last two Fridays and Saturdays in November, Friday through Sunday for the first three weekends in December, and daily from December 20 through 24.
+Visitors are welcome on Thanksgiving weekend, the first two weekends in December, and daily from December 19 through 24.

 In addition to Christmas lights, the farm also offers hayrides, concessions, a cookie decorating station, and a great selfie spot on Santa’s sleigh.
-Note that Santa will be busy at the North Pole, and won’t make an appearance here.
+Note that Santa will be busy at the North Pole, and won’t make an appearance.

-Lights On The Neuse tickets are $11, and the price of admission includes a hayride.
+Lights On The Neuse tickets also includes a free hayride.
 Cash and cards are accepted at the farm, or tickets can be bought online in advance.

 READ MORE: The 7 Best Train Rides for Christmas in the Blue Ridge Mountains